 Using “helper” T-cells instead of B-cells that target specific intruders, the new vaccine provokes the immune system to go after the virus with its own defenses.
-About 15 to 25 percent of people who become infected with hepatitis C clear the virus spontaneously, according to the U.S. Centers for Disease Control and Prevention (CDC).
+About 15 to 25 percent of people who become infected with hepatitis C clear the virus spontaneously, to the U.S. Centers for Disease Control and Prevention (CDC).
 Researchers have known that a powerful T-cell response plays a role in the body’s ability to do so.

 The researchers used chimpanzee viruses as vaccine vectors in the trial.
 “The size and breadth of the immune responses seen in the healthy volunteers are unprecedented in magnitude for a hepatitis C vaccine,” lead researcher Ellie Barnes, of the Nuffield Department of Medicine at Oxford University, said in a press statement.